NYSED: 87128 HEGIS: 1099

 For admittance to degree candidacy, students must have satisfied all outstanding prerequisites, completed a minimum of 48 approved course credits, achieved a final grade point average (GPA) of 3.0, completed at least one official internship, and had their qualifying paper proposal approved by their committee.
 Students must have advanced to degree candidacy before being permitted to attend graduation ceremonies.

-It is the student’s responsibility to propose a qualifying paper topic and to select an advisor from the graduate faculty.
+It is the student’s responsibility to propose a qualifying paper topic and, in consultation with the chair, select a faculty advisor.
 Written proposals must be submitted to, and approved by, both the advisor and the committee before the student may proceed with the qualifying paper.
 Students, with their advisors, are invited to attend the committee’s discussion of the proposal, to defend and clarify points.
 Students are encouraged to complete proposals by the end of their third graduate semester.
 Detailed guidelines are available in the Office of Graduate Studies.

 All students are required to complete an internship at an appropriate art institution.
 Course credit is only granted for one internship, but students are encouraged to serve additional internships for professional growth and networking opportunities.